mapbiomas-brazil/atlantic-forest/README.md

 # Pre-processing

-Step01: build stable pixels from Colleciton 7 and save a new asset
+-build stable pixels from Colleciton 7 and save a new asset

-Step02:  export balanced training samples for each region
+-export balanced training samples for each region

-Step03:  export trained samples for each year
+-export trained samples for each year

 # Classification

-Step04: classify and export classification for each region
+-classify and export classification for each region

 # Post-processing

-Step05: merge classification of each region and apply Gap fill filter to remove NODATA
+-merge classification of each region and apply Gap fill filter to remove NODATA

-Step06: apply spatial filter to remove noise
+-apply spatial filter to remove noise

-Step07: apply frequency filter
+-apply frequency filter

-Step08: apply temporal filter
+-apply temporal filter

-Step09: apply incidents filter
+-apply incidents filter

-Step10: apply second spatial filter
+-apply second spatial filter

-Step11: add Herbaceous Sandbank Vegetation class
+-add Herbaceous Sandbank Vegetation class